PNNL-Predictive-Phenomics/BacterAI_pnnl/readme.md

 ```

 #### Final Output after Full Round 1
-After generating instrument data via PlatePlan, place those data into the `Round1` folder.
-Look for files containing the term `"mapped_data"`, as these are what BacterAI will process.
-For the default Biotek plate reader settings, the system focuses on `OD-600` signal, extracting the final OD values.
+The model-specific files will be utilized in the next round of BacterAI.
+The most important file is the `batch_meta` CSV file.
+This file contains the set of experiments that BacterAI has requested to be run.
+These experiments will need to be converted into a more detailed protocol, either for an autonomous laboratory system, or for a human researcher.
+The `Plateplan` application may be utilized for this but are not part of the BacterAI documentation.
+`Plateplan` instructions are often embedded in larger custom Python script which can handle the idiosyncrasies of each experiment
+(*e.g.,* which "ingredients" are liquid-dispensable reagents vs. which are conditions which might be controlled by other means).

 ---

 ### Runs 2+

-For subsequent rounds (`Round 2` and beyond), import raw data, extract relevant features, and generate a mapped data frame that BacterAI requires.
+For subsequent rounds (`Round 2` and beyond), you need to import raw data, extract relevant features, and generate a mapped data table that BacterAI requires.
+The resulting CSV should have the term `mapped_data` somewhere in the filename, and it should go into the same round where the original request came from.

 The example below uses the function `biotek_feature_extract.py` to process the data from a Biotek plate reader and find the difference between the
 original and final optical density (OD).
+In the example, this function placed the `mapped_data` file back into the `Round1` folder.
 The wavelength (`--signal` or `-s`) for almost any optical density measurement will be 600 nm.

 #### Commands: